 There are, broadly speaking, two categories of "war dead": those given official recognition and those who, for whatever reason, were not.
 Among the latter are those who died either as bystanders (civilian casualties), or as more actively engaged but who did not qualify for official recognition.
 There are over a dozen known memorials which gather together the names of Seafordians (and visitors) who died as a result of war, whether buried in Seaford or elsewhere.
 Others have disappeared from public view.

 Many memorials only identify individuals by their initials.
 The full names can usually be found on the Commonwealth War Graves Commission website.
-Where discovered the full forenames are gradually being included in the names index pages.
+Where discovered the full forenames have been included in the names index pages.